Frequently Asked Questions

 How do System Integrators use ProAutomated?

-System Integrators use ProAutomated for on-site commisioning, testing, and implementation of projects.
-Our tasks include I/O checkouts, system testing, installation verification, electrical and hardware troubleshooting, integration, basic PLC debugging, documentation of the system in the field, and user acceptance testing.
+System Integrators use ProAutomated for on-site startup, commissioning, testing, and implementation of projects.
+Our typical tasks include I/O checkouts, loop checks, installation verification, electrical, hardware, and wiring troubleshooting, PLC debugging, field documentation, user acceptance testing, validation, and production support.
+We are road warriors traveling 100% of the time to project sites to do on-site services.

 How do I know ProAutomated will represent me well in front of my customer?